 Dashe Roberts has spent most of her life living on either coast of the US.
 After several years working in the New York theatre scene, she moved back home to California and began writing her first book, Sticky Pines: The Bigwoof Conspiracy.
 Dashe has since moved to London, where she lives with her husband, her young son and her dog, Monkey.

-Sticky Pines: The Valley of the Strange (Nosy Crow Books)
+Sticky Pines: The Wrath of the Blob (Future Human)

-A fabulous and fun read, the Sticky Pines series follows the lives of the residents of Sticky Pines where odd lights, strange creatures and the mystery of the sticky pines themselves drive the investigations of local resident Lucy and her friend Milo.
-Author Dashe Roberts tells us more about the latest book in the series, Sticky Pines: The Valley of the Strange.
+In Sticky Pines: The Wrath of the Blob, the stakes are high and the future of the human race itself is under threat....!
+A fabulous science fiction read, the Sticky Pines series follows the lives of the residents of Sticky Pines, where odd lights, strange creatures and the mystery of the sticky pines themselves drive the investigations of local resident, Lucy, and her friend Milo.
+Lucy is convinced that aliens are real....

 Q&A with Dashe Roberts

 1. Hello Dashe, please can you introduce yourself and tell us about the kinds of books you enjoy writing.